simping4jesus/lph/lph.md

 He pressed against me but he was too small and weak for me to notice.
 I was still pounding him when he yelled, "Stop lady!"

-I rolled off him instantly, and groaned in frustration.
+I rolled off him instantly and groaned in frustration.
 "I just need--"

 "You need what?"